The British Titles System

 Manorial Rights

 Manorial rights are part of English property law and refers to the law of acquisition, sharing and protection of valuable assets in England and Wales.
 As such they can be bought and sold as other properties.
 Therefore manorial Lordships can be rightful transferred, conveyed, inherited or sold to other parties.
-In addition, they are the only titles that can be purchased.
+This practice has been common since the medieval times.
+Manorial or feudal Lordships are the only titles that can be purchased.
 Feudal titles like Lord of the Manor, feudal Baron or Earl are nonetheless historic artifacts and protected in the 1922 Law of Property Act.

 Historically the feudal Lord has carried with it a bundle of rights over land within the manor, even over land that was in the hands of tenants and common land.
 Lordship rights varied from Lord to Lord, some of these were included in the grant of the Lordship such as the right of corporal and capital punishment or the 'Right of Gallows' and 'Right of Stocks'.
 Another important grant of right would be to hold a market within the manor.